 She joined Asia Pacific International School (APIS) as a Preschool teacher upon returning to Malaysia.
-She was later appointed as the Preschool Coordinator and is currently the Special Educational Needs Coordinator and also Acting Deputy Head of Primary.
+She was later appointed as the Preschool Coordinator and is currently the Special Educational Needs Coordinator and also Assistant Head of International Primary.
 Vijeeta is glad to be part of the wonderful community of parents, teachers and children at APS as it has widened her horizons and helped her grow as a teacher, educationist and leader.

 - BA (Hons), Performing Arts, LASALLE College of the Arts, Singapore

 - MA, Performance Arts and Musicology, Brandeis University, (USA)

 - Certificate, Choral Conducting and History, Harvard University, USA.

 Dominic has been teaching music and drama at different levels since 2004, focusing on voice pedagogy and performance.
 In the past decade, Dominic has been a lecturer at ASWARA, UPM, UITM, and Sunway University.
 Apart from teaching, Dominic has had years of experience as a theatre and film actor, director, producer, and instructor.

 In 2012, he co-founded Monday Show Entertainment, a company which helps to train young adults to become professional performers.
 Dominic also spent many years conducting corporate training sessions using drama and theatre to help build teamwork.
 He is also an executive judge for the Malaysian Boh Cameronian Arts Awards.